Trump returns to court for Day 2 of civil fraud trial in New York

 Trump, the Trump Organization, several executives and two of his children — Donald Jr. and Eric — are the defendants in the civil trial in New York Superior Court.
 They will not face any jail time if found liable, since the charges are civil in nature, not criminal.

-Trump voluntarily appeared for the first day of the trial on Monday.
+Trump voluntarily appeared for the first day of the trial on Monday, where a packed crowd gathered to observe the proceedings.
 Outside the courtroom, he harshly criticized James and Engoron over the case, which he called a "witch hunt" and a "disgrace."

-He is expected to return to court on Tuesday.
+He returned to the large courtroom on Tuesday, where a noticeably smaller crowd of onlookers occupied just over half of the available seats.

 What happened on the first day of the trial